 Walter Hass, a member of the German delegation to a symposium of ICOMOS, the International Council of Monuments and Sites, wrote: "When bars appear that no Rothenburger wishes to go into; stores in which no locals shop, when Rothenburgers put out decorations, not to celebrate a festival, but in order to feign customs that were never customs, then the preservation of the town is not to be expected...
 Rothenburg can only be preserved by people, who live in the town and live their own lives there" (2006, p.
 272).

 New?
 Old?
 Hard to say, although the rule of thumb is that everything east of the market square is probably new.

 The Rathaus or town hall is itself a postwar reconstruction, although that fact isn't advertised.
-Nor is the town's history as an enthusiastic supporter of the Nazis, who in turn loved all celebrations of the German folk.
+Nor is the town's history as an enthusiastic supporter of the Nazis, who loved all celebrations of the German folk.

 Climb the Rathaus tower?

 So the stairs aren't really 500 years old.
 Does it matter?
 The craftsmanship is crude yet elegant.

 Wassily Kandinsky was here in 1901 and later wrote: "Following some good advice I visited Rothenburg...I felt as if some magic power had transported me against all laws of nature from century to century...[I] go up to the rooms, the narrow room and the sea of bright red roofs which I can see from my window"(2006 p.
 84).
 The view here is eastward, where almost everything was bombed out in 1945, so Kandinsky definitely didn't see these buildings.
 Yet the general appearance is close to what he saw.